-"A smart company will be proactively investing and looking how to tap those markets," Kung told a conference organized by the European Union Chamber of Commerce in Beijing.
+“A smart company will be proactively investing and looking how to tap those markets,” Kung told a conference organised by the European Union Chamber of Commerce in Beijing.

 Scenting the potential profits, many multinationals are doing exactly that.

-General Motors, the biggest overseas automaker in China, is busy rolling out affordable models aimed at smaller cities that it says could account for 60 percent of its business within five years.
+General Motors <GM.N >, the biggest overseas automaker in China, is busy rolling out affordable models aimed at smaller cities that it says could account for 60 percent of its business within five years.

 “Those big coastal cities are rapidly becoming less than a quarter of our business and the real growth is in what we call Tier-3, Tier-4 cities,” Terry Johnsson, vice president of GM’s China operations, told Reuters.